kuzzleio/kuzzle/doc/2/guides/getting-started/3-access-control-rights/index.md

 }
 ```

-Copy the above role and then run this command: `kourou security:createRole --id hostes --body-editor`
+Copy the above role and then run this command: `kourou security:createRole --id dummy --body-editor`

 A text editor should open itself, replace the existing body by our role definition and then exit the editor.